RP-3/dtree/README.md

 dtree
 -------------

-A simple command-line tool to display the dependency tree of on single file using 'require()' to require external modules.
+A simple command-line tool to display the dependency tree of a single js file that requires external modules.

 To install: